lucacorti/jsonapi_plug/guides/upgrading.md

 # Upgrading

-Upgrade instructions between major versions of `JSONAPIPlug`.
+Instructions to upgrade between major versions of `JSONAPIPlug`.

 ## Upgrading from 1.x to 2.0